Ranishlakshan/Code-Challenge-for-GSoC-Project-UI-for-the-Arctic-Sea-settings-API-Faroe-/README.md

 User interface starts on localhost:3000 port
-Add email and password(just type something in password) find json file in project folder - settings-add.json
+Add email and password(just type something in password) find json file in project folder - settings-add.json add again new email and password to make sure the process